commit111/defang-arduino-wifi/README.md

 # Arduino UI for Embedded Systems Project at Defang Software Labs (Wifi)
 *Note: This repository version involves wifi networking.
-For the static (non-networking) version of this project, please see the `/defang-arduino-static` repository.*
+For the static (non-networking) version of this project, please see the `/defang-arduino-static` repository [here](https://github.com/commit111/defang-arduino-static).*

 ![project image](./images/wifi.png)